Sonic-TV/OR2006Sprites/README.md

 Please send me PRs if you have the sprites re-done.

-Any of the help inside of this work will be great appreciated.
+Any of the help inside of this work will be greatly appreciated.